Grace One Church

 The English Ministry site is leaking engagement

-The previous site included core details like service times, ministries, and contact info, but required visitors to work too hard to find them and understand the church’s identity, multigenerational culture, and practical next steps.
-While some page drop‑off is expected, weak copy, unclear hierarchy, and few calls to deep action caused an outsized falloff in attention and action after the initial hero, leading to fewer intentional behaviours than the level of interest and traffic should support.
+The previous site included core details like service times, ministries, and contact info, but required visitors to work too hard to find more and understand the church’s identity, culture, and next steps.
+While some page drop‑off is expected, weak copy, unclear hierarchy, and few calls to action caused an outsized falloff in attention and action after the initial hero, leading to fewer intentional behaviours than the level of interest and traffic should support.

 Product analysis